amundsen-io/amundsenfrontendlibrary/docs/flask_config.md

 Amundsen has a feature to allow display of associated tickets within the table detail view.
 The feature both displays open tickets and allows users to report new tickets associated with the table.
 These tickets must contain the `table_uri` within the ticket text in order to be displayed; it is automatically added to tickets created via the feature.
-Tickets are displayed from most recent to oldest.
+Tickets are displayed from most recent to oldest, and currently only open tickets are displayed.
 Currently only [JIRA](https://www.atlassian.com/software/jira) is supported.
 The UI must also be enabled to use this feature, please see configuration notes [here](application_config.md#issue-tracking-features).